dnjegovanovic/StableDiffusion-ULDM/README.md

 - The heatmap scales the discrete code indices to the image size using nearest-neighbor for readability.
 - Extra deps for the script: `matplotlib`, `Pillow`, `PyYAML`.

+> **Note:** This repository relies on the external [`ddpm_model`](https://github.com/dnjegovanovic/DDPM.git) package for UNet blocks, schedulers, and related diffusion utilities.
+Install that project (or have it available in your environment) before running the training scripts here.

 ### VQ-VAE Architecture Diagram

 Generate a simple left-to-right architecture diagram directly from the config (no model instantiation required):